getodk/docs/src/form-audit-log.rst

 - if enumerators were at the correct location when filling out a form

+- when, why and who changed answers

-This information can inform form design and training.
+This information can inform form design and training or feed into data validation processes.

-.. admonition:: If using Aggregate, Aggregate 1.5.0+ required
+.. warning:: If using Aggregate, Aggregate 1.5.0+ required

   If a version of Aggregate lower than 1.5.0 is used, **audit files will not be saved on the server**.

-.. contents:: :depth: 1
+.. contents:: :depth: 2
   :local:

 .. _enabling-audit-logging: